caring for animals

 Our Model of Service

 Our model of service combines care of animals and working on root causes of animal abuse and abandonment–character, beliefs, habits.
-We develop and provide educational resources useful in schools and homes plus we provide either experiences at the ranch or at the location of the group served.
-We care for animals who need our help and they serve purposes inspiring people and working around the farm.
+We develop and provide educational resources useful in schools and homes plus we provide experiences at the ranch.
+We care for animals who need our help and they serve purposes inspiring people.

 Most animal welfare service groups are rescues or shelters, who find forever homes for animals rescued or surrendered.
 We support them.
 We have done that work.
-Our model focuses on serving as a sanctuary and education center to give animals second chances and to involve them in programs of service to people.
-The goal is for most if not all of the Animals of Compassion Ranch to live here for the rest of their lives.
-People are able to form relationships with them by following them online, visiting to touch, groom, and interact with them, or even sponsor their boarding.
+Our model focuses on giving animals second chances in sanctuary and an education center to involve them in programs of service to people.
+The goal is for the Animals of Compassion Ranch to live here for the rest of their lives.
+People are able to form relationships with them by following them online, visiting to touch, groom, and interact with them, and/or sponsor their boarding.

-The ranch is home to 34 animals who eat 10,000 pounds of food per month.
-15 of our guests are equines–horses, ponies, and donkeys.
-The rest, dogs, cats, goats.
+The ranch is home to 38 animals who eat 10,000+ pounds of food per month.
+18 of our guests are equines–horses, ponies, and donkeys.
+The rest are dogs, cats, goats.
 Wildlife is protected and they get extra food when donated.

-If you desire a particular experience or set of results (learn of animals; build courage, confidence, compassion; help someone with Post Traumatic Stress Disorder, or wanting to re-build trust in self and others…) let us know so we can determine if we can help.
+If you desire a particular experience or set of results (learn of animals; build courage, confidence, compassion, patriotism; improve your written plans for life; help someone with Post Traumatic Stress Disorder (PTSD), or want to re-build trust in self and others…) let us know.
+We may be able to help.
+Some animal lovers sponsor individual animals, groups of animals, or donate to support priorities.

-Dr. Dyson, who leads on animal care and programs, earned a doctoral degree in education from Vanderbilt University plus completed management institutes at Harvard University and Carnegie-Mellon University.
-Earlier academic work included Bachelors in Business, Auburn University, and Masters in Management, Birmingham-Southern College.
-He has served as executive and life coach, plus corporate trainer.
-Purpose and plans for people and animals is a calling.
+Dr. David Dyson, who leads on animal care and programs, earned a doctoral degree in education from Vanderbilt University plus completed management institutes at Harvard University and Carnegie-Mellon University.
+Earlier academic degrees include Bachelors in Business, Auburn University, and Masters in Management, Birmingham-Southern College.
+He worked in higher education, then executive and life coach, corporate trainer, and consultant, before adding care of animals to involve in helping people serve and develop.

 Calling for care and Character